 It is often possible to reduce an NRS 484B.130 violation to a non-moving offense with no Nevada demerit points.
 The most important thing is that drivers not ignore their tickets.
 If they do, a Nevada judge may issue a bench warrant for their arrest.

 In this article, our Las Vegas traffic ticket attorneys answer frequently-asked-questions about speeding in a work zone in Clark County and throughout Nevada, including defenses, punishments, demerit points, record seals, and more.
 Click on a topic below to jump directly to that section:

-- 1. What are the laws for driving too fast in a work area in Las Vegas, NV?
+- 1. What are the laws for driving too fast in a work area in Nevada?